IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	Present submission date on foster application modal in pending.
 [DONE] - Albert

 •	Present submission date on both volunteer application card and modal in pending.
-[In-progress] - Albert
+[DONE] - Albert

 •	Present submission date on modals for rejected applications (foster and volunteer).
-[In-progress] - Albert
+[DONE] - Albert

 •	Horizontal scroll for rejected volunteer and foster applications .
 [DONE] - Albert